 The Project TEACH Program offered to rising sophomores provides the opportunity to learn about careers in health, science, and medicine through paid summer internships in various BWH departments, academic research projects, and weekly life skills seminars.

 The Summer Science Academy program for middle school students provides valuable exposure to careers in health and science education through field trips, intensive science instruction, and opportunities to explore careers in health care.
 Students spend the summer at BWH as paid scholars working on research and linking scientific concepts to real-life applications within the hospital.

 Our Health and Science Club program helps fourth and fifth graders learn and develop scientific inquiry skills through interactive and engaging health and science projects.
 Projects are led by BWH employee volunteers, so in addition to learning science, students are learning about health and science careers.
 Evaluation has shown that the program increases scientific knowledge retention and improves test scores.

 The successful Pen Pal Program is a literacy-based, traditional letter writing program linking elementary school students with BWH employees.
 Literacy and communication skills are supported while providing a fun and exciting experience for the children.

 Our Book Buddy Program brings hospital volunteers to pre-kindergarten through second grade classrooms to read aloud to students.
 Reading aloud with children is an important activity for children to become successful readers.
 Brigham Book Buddies helps build the skills of reading and develops greater interest in books and reading.

-To learn more about our programs, how your school or organization can get involved, how to become a volunteer or mentor, or other ways to support our efforts, please contact Pamela Audeh, Youth Programs Manager for elementary and middle school programs at email@example.com, or for more information about our high school and college programs email us at SSJP@partners.org.
+To learn more about our programs, how your school or organization can get involved, how to become a volunteer or mentor, or other ways to support our efforts, please contact Pamela Audeh, Youth Development Manager at email@example.com, or for more information about our high school and college programs email us at SSJP@partners.org